dotnet/dotnet-docker/samples/dotnetapp/README.md

 .NET Core multi-platform tags result in Debian-based images, for Linux.
 For example, you will pull a Debian-based image if you use a simple version-based tag, such as `3.1`, as opposed to a distro-specific tag like `3.1-alpine`.

 This sample includes Dockerfile examples that explicitly target Alpine, Debian and Ubuntu.
-Docker makes it easy to use alternate Dockfiles by using the `-f` argument.
+Docker makes it easy to use alternate Dockerfiles by using the `-f` argument.

-The following example demonstrates targeting distros explictly and also shows the size differences between the distros.
+The following example demonstrates targeting distros explicitly and also shows the size differences between the distros.
 Tags are added to the image name to differentiate the images.

 ```console
 docker build --pull -t dotnetapp:debian -f Dockerfile.debian-x64 .